Robust Model Checking with Imprecise Markov Reward Models: Probabilistic Computational Tree Logic

 \subsection{A PCTL Example}

-PCTL semantics can be used to perform MC on systems that can be modelled by PMCs.
-Consider the following communication framework to demonstrate a PCTL task. \begin{example}[\citet{MC}] Consider a simple communication model operating with a single channel.
+\begin{example}[\citet{MC}] Consider a simple communication model operating with a single channel.
 The channel is error-prone, meaning that messages can be lost.
 In this particular example, the (four) states of such model $M$ are in one-to-one correspondence with the atomic propositions, i.e., $\mathcal{S}=AP:= \{\mathrm{start}, \mathrm{try}, \mathrm{lost}, \mathrm{delivered}\}$.
 Transition probabilities are shown in Figure~\ref{fig:4states} as label arrows, impossible transitions correspond to missing edges.

-$M$ is compliant if and only if ``\emph{the probability of a message to be lost within six time steps is smaller than or equal to $0.25$}''.
+$M$ is compliant if and only if ``\emph{the probability of a message to be lost within seven time steps is smaller than or equal to $0.25$}''.
 As the starting state for $M$ is by construction $s=\mathrm{start}$, this corresponds to the following PCTL formula:

-whose semantics is such as in Equation \eqref{eq:probformula} and could be computed by the recursion in Equation \eqref{eq:cond_hitting}.
-Yet, as the conditioning event is the whole state space, the task reduced to the hitting probability $h^{\leq 6}_{\{\mathrm{lost}\}}(\mathrm{start})$.
-Its computation is simply achieved by the recursion in Equation~\eqref{eq:hitting_dual} or by the matrix product in Equation \eqref{eq:hitting_primal}, both leading to the numerical values in Table \ref{tab:hitting}.
-Since the corresponding values is $h^{\leq 6}_{\{\mathrm{lost}\}}(\mathrm{start})=0.190 \leq 0.25$, the system satisfies the requirement and can be considered compliant.
+whose semantics is such as in Equation \eqref{eq:probformula}.
+Yet, the task reduces to compute $h^{\leq 7}_{\{\mathrm{lost}\}}(\mathcal{S}|\{\mathrm{start}\})$.
+Its computation can be achieved either by the recursion in Equation~\eqref{eq:hitting_dual} or by the matrix product in Equation \eqref{eq:hitting_primal}, both leading to the numerical values in Table \ref{tab:hitting}.
+Since the corresponding values is $h^{\leq 7}_{\{\mathrm{lost}\}}(\mathrm{start})=0.190 \leq 0.25$, the system satisfies the requirement and can be considered compliant.

 \end{example}